Separating Myths from Facts About Sexual Harassment

 discrimination gender gender discrimination myths sexual harassment Feb 04, 2025

-Fact - False allegations of sexual harassment are rare.
-Research shows that less than 1% of complaints are false.
+Fact: False allegations of sexual harassment are extremely rare.
+Research shows that fewer than 1% of complaints are false.

-Fact - Sexual harassment encompasses a wide range of unwanted behaviours, including:
+Fact: Sexual harassment includes a wide range of unwanted behaviours, not just romantic or physical advances.

 • Unwelcome jokes or comments of a sexual nature